When you buy through our links, we may earn a commission. Learn more.

 A properly installed slide out topper is tight and angled to help water roll off.

-This increases the risk for wind tears, creates more flapping noises, and also causes water to puddle in the center when it rains.
+This increases risk for wind tears, creates more flapping noises, and also causes water to puddle in the center when it rains.

-They Make It Hard To Clean The Slide Out Roof
+They Make It Hard To Clean The Slide-Out Roof

-Even though the slide outs are protected from a lot of debris some dirt and grim can still blow underneath the topper and make the roof dirty.
+Even though the slide outs are protected from a lot of debris, some dirt and grim can still blow underneath the topper and make the roof dirty.

 See Also: Best RV Surge Protector & EMS For 30 Amp & 50 Amp

-Are RV Slide Out Toppers Really Necessary?
+Are RV Slide-Out Toppers Really Necessary?

 So are RV slide out toppers necessary?
 No.